Q: What is Lynnfield Youth Lacrosse?

 All LYL Classic teams participate in an end-of-season Jamboree where they play games against teams from across Massachusetts.

-The Girls play in the MBGLL Jamboree.
-The 2017 locations have not been announced.
+The Girls play in the MBGLL Jamboree in Chelmsford.

 Q: My son/daughter plays another sport during the spring.
 Will this be a problem?